-The environmental impact of running EMSA's offices is detailed in the time series tables below (2019 - 2021, depending on availability of data).
+The environmental impact of running EMSA's offices is detailed in the time series tables below (2019 - 2022).

 The number of people working at EMSA is expressed as full-time equivalents (FTEs).
 Currently all persons regularly working in the building have been counted as FTE - irrespective of their actual work hours or their work status (e.g. counting part-timers and fully employed staff, regardless of the type of contract with EMSA).
 There are currently 268 FTEs, and this is the number used bellow, in all calculations of consumption per staff per year.